kev-wes/2024_heart_attack_mlops/README.md

 3. For the deployment 'train-heart-attack-model' start 'Quick run'.
 Now a hyperparameter tuning is performed and the best model is registered via MLflow.

 ### C. Heart Attack Risk Prediction
-1. Important: You have to train a model first!
+1. __Important__: You have to train a model first!
 Open 'http://localhost:8000/' in your browser.
 Now you can input your health data an it returns the probability of increased heart attack risk using your best trained model.

 ### B. Monitoring Data Drift (only Gmail for sending supported!)
 1. Register app password under https://myaccount.google.com/apppasswords